LuisFerLCC/error-stack-macros2/.github/PULL_REQUEST_TEMPLATE.md

 -   Make sure to read the [contribution guidelines](https://github.com/LuisFerLCC/error-stack-macros2/blob/master/.github/CONTRIBUTING.md) before you go any further.
 -   Is there an issue related to your changes?
 If so, link to it here.
 If not, create an issue before submitting your pull request in order to discuss.
+-   **Please make sure that all of your commits are [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).**

 ## (How) do your changes work?